READING PROGRAMME

 In 2025, Adelaide Primary School earned first place in its district for overall improvement on The Bahamas Grade Level Assessment Test (GLAT), with top‑five rankings in language skills and listening comprehension.

-Principal Rochelle Coakley presented a Certificate of Appreciation to the Adelaide Auxiliary, recognising the Reading Programme and its volunteers for their support.
+Principal Rochelle Coakley presented a Certificate of Appreciation to the Adelaide Auxiliary, recognising the Reading Programme and its volunteers for their significant contribution to strengthening students’ reading skills.